EMMA Help Topics

 (which will attempt to return you to the previous page), or simply go to any other page in EMMA.If you are certain that you want to delete the item, then click

 .
-This will removes the remediated content file and the associated entry from the EMMA Unified Index.EMMA Bulk Upload Manifests
+This will remove the remediated content file and the associated entry from the EMMA Unified Index.EMMA Bulk Upload Manifests

 You must be signed in in order to create, modify, or submit bulk uploads.